borntofrappe/fullstack-d3/README.md

 });
 ```

-Again and in the rectangles' example, `d` would descibe the date, `nodes` the collection of rectangles, and `i` the index of the invoking rectangle in said collection.
+Again and in the rectangles' example, `d` would describe the date, `nodes` the collection of rectangles, and `i` the index of the invoking rectangle in said collection.
 To know about the event, the library would have provided the global `d3.event`.

-It is still possible to know about the index and nodes collection, but with a different syntax.
+With version 6 it is still possible to know about the index and nodes collection, but with a different syntax.

 ```js
 rectangles.on("mouseenter", function (event, d) {